vmware-archive/go-reminders/README.md

 to provide a valid database host, admin login  and login password where the admin user has rights to create a database and tables.
 The vRO code may need to change based on various workflows, but the gist is in the vro directory.

+When using etcd support, the expectation is that the etcd service is deployed, and key/value pairs exist for:

+* /host
+* /port
+* /user
+* /passwd

+All of these entries are required for go-reminders to successfully make a connection to the MySQL server to support stateful operations.

 # License and Author
 Copyright: Copyright (c) 2015 VMware, Inc. All Rights Reserved